Sign Up For News &

 Megan holds a BA in English from Boston College and a Master of Arts in Public Relations and Business Communication from Emerson College.

-Christine served a variety of nonprofits before joining LLLS in 2011.
-From 2008 through 2011, Christine worked as Development Associate for Institutional Giving at The Guidance Center, the leading provider of innovative, family-centered programs for children and families in Cambridge and Somerville, MA.
+Prior to joining LLLS in 2011 Christine served a variety of nonprofits including four years as Development Associate for Institutional Giving at The Guidance Center.
 In this role, she led the corporate and foundation relations program to secure funding for The Guidance Center’s programs.
-It was through this experience that she gained the understanding of development which is essential to her current position.
+It was through this experience that she gained the understanding of development that is essential to her success as a Search Director.

-Prior to her work in development, Christine served as a Program Manager for Best Buddies, an organization that creates opportunities for one-to-one friendships, integrated employment and leadership development for people with intellectual and developmental disabilities.
+Prior to her work in development, Christine served as a Program Manager for Best Buddies an organization that serves individuals with intellectual and developmental disabilities.
 There she managed volunteer chapters at twenty-four public and private universities in Massachusetts.
-In 2005 she spent a year teaching English in Namibia through WorldTeach, an organization that provides opportunities for individuals to live and work as volunteer teachers in developing countries.
+In 2005 she spent a year teaching English in Namibia through WorldTeach.

 Christine credits her experience at LLLS with helping her appreciate what makes people successful in their roles.
-“It’s all about being able to connect with someone,” she states.
-“And matching people’s strengths to the needs of the organization.”
+“It’s all about being able to connect with someone and matching people’s strengths to the needs of the organization.”

 Maureen Huminik knows every element of a successful search from both sides of the process.
 Having been a candidate who was placed by LOIS L. LINDAUER SEARCHES, she is well aware of the importance of the right fit – and how it can change lives for the better.
 Maureen directs all searches for the renowned Washington University in St. Louis, where she has filled 14 positions.
-She has also conducted searches for Children’s Hospital Trust, the Dana-Farber Cancer Institute, Harvard University Law School, McGill University, Temple University, Babson University, The Boston Archdiocese and National Brain Tumor Society.
+She has also conducted searches for Children’s Hospital Trust, the Dana-Farber Cancer Institute, Harvard University Law School, McGill University, Temple University, Babson University, Archdiocese of Boston, Archdiocese of New York and National Brain Tumor Society.

 Maureen began her nonprofit career as Manager of Annual Giving at Brigham and Women’s Hospital in Boston.
 She also worked for Newton Wellesley Hospital and Beth Israel Deaconess Medical Center.
 In 2005, Maureen was recruited and placed by LLLS as Director of Direct Marketing and Annual Giving for the AIDS Action Committee.
 There, she honed her skills at defining and reaching the right audiences.